Château de LangeaisChâteau de Langeais

 The defensive facade on the town side

-Renaissance elegance on the parkland side
+Renaissance elegance in the park

-The royal apartments
+The royal flats

-Return to the privilege of entering the private flats of 15th-century nobility.
-These magnificent rooms, fitted out under Louis XI, transport you into the intimacy of the great lords of the time.
-The sumptuous hangings and exceptional furnishings evoke the refinement intended by the builder king.Don’t miss the state bedroom, where the richly carved four-poster bed bears witness to the prestige of its illustrious occupants.
+Experience the privilege of entering the private flats of 15th-century nobility.
+These majestic rooms, fitted out under Louis XI, transport you into the intimacy of the great lords of the time.
+The sumptuous hangings and exceptional furnishings evoke the refinement desired by the king who built them.
+Don’t miss the state bedroom, where the richly carved four-poster bed bears witness to the prestige of its illustrious occupants.